Field guide to the EU Pay Transparency Directive

 What’s pay equity going to take?

 This is the revolution in fairness we’ve all been waiting for.
 But, like any significant shift, it will require critical observation, careful calibration, and bold, collective action to achieve.
-For employers, this isn’t just about tweaking your recruiting practices, it’s about reviewing pay structures and ensuring compliance (though if you haven’t started already, now’s your cue).
+For employers, this isn’t just about tweaking your recruiting practices, it’s about reviewing pay structures, updating policies, and ensuring compliance moving forward (if you haven’t started already, now’s your cue).

 Observe, quantify, and recalibrate for fairness